himat/dotfiles/eg-examples/vim.md

 ### Text movement
     - w | Go to next character of the next word
     - e | Go to last character of this word
+    - [m | Go to top of current method
+    - ]m | Go to next method after current one

 ### Change text
     - cw | Change this word until start of next word